malloch/webmapper/README.md

 Lines representing inter-signal **maps** may be drawn between signals using drag-and-drop or by clicking on the source signal and then the destination signal.

-Webmapper now also supports the creation and representation of *convergent* maps.
+Webmpr now also supports the creation and representation of *convergent* maps.
 If you click and drag a signal as you would usually do when making a mapping you should notice that the map you are creating will snap to existing map edges as you drag the mouse over them.
 If you release the mouse while snapping to an existing map, a radial menu will appear offering several preset convergent mapping methods:

 1. add the new signal to the existing expression
 2. multiply the existing expression by the new signal
 3. take the average of all the sources of the convergent map
-4. use the libmapper defined default expression
+4. use the libmpr defined default expression

 ### Selecting maps